 In his PhD study, Stenberg’s (2006) concern was how the EPS deals with problem behaviour in schools.
-The overall research questions were: how does the EPS understand problem behaviour and what kinds of routines are activated when students with problem behaviour are referred to the service?
+The overall research questions were: how does the EPS understand problem behaviour, and what kinds of routines are activated when students with problem behaviour are referred to the service?
 Stenberg interviewed counsellors at two EPS offices in northern Norway, and used a grounded theory approach in his analysis of the data material.
 Four main findings are presented.
-First, he found that schools and parents have different views on what constitute problem behaviour.
-Second, he found that these different views may lead to conflicts between the involved parties.
-Third, he found that the EPS counsellors often experienced that they came between parents and teachers due to the high conflict level, and four, he found that the EPS counsellors had to address the different expectations for their service in a professional way.
-Posserud & Lundervold (2013) studied the relationship between the use of the mental-health service and the number of problem areas as reported by parents and teachers in the Bergen Children’s Study, involving more than 9000 children 7-9 years of age.
+First, he found that schools and parents have differing views on what constitutes problem behaviour.
+Second, he found that these differing views may lead to conflicts between the parties involved.
+Third, he found that the EPS counsellors often experienced that they came between parents and teachers due to the high level of conflict, and four, he found that the EPS counsellors had to address the different expectations for their service in a professional way.
+Posserud & Lundervold (2013) studied the relationship between the use of the mental health service and the number of problem areas as reported by parents and teachers in the Bergen Children’s Study, involving more than 9000 children 7–9 years of age.
 Using teacher and parent questionnaires, a broad range of problems was assessed.
 Among the problem areas were: emotional and peer problems, attention deficiency, hyperactivity and oppositional behaviour.
-Informants were asked whether the child had been referred to the children’s and adolescent’s mental-health services (CAMH), to the educational psychological service (EPS) or to a community health nurse/physician for any of the problems reported in the questionnaire.
-Findings show that the mean number of problem areas for children in the EPS was 4.4, thus predicting multisymptomatology in children in specialized services.
+Informants were asked whether the child had been referred to the children’s and adolescent’s mental health services (CAMH), to the educational psychological service (EPS) or to a community health nurse/physician for any of the problems reported in the questionnaire.
+Findings show that the mean number of problem areas for children in the EPS was 4.4, thus predicting multisymptomatology in children in specialised services.
 The number of symptom areas was highly predictive of all service use.
 Male gender was a significant predictor for service contact.

 Expert assessment

 In relation to children with minority backgrounds, Phil (2002a) studied the EPS’s use of Wechsler’s Intelligence Scales for Children – Revised (WISC-R).
-This test is standardized for children with Norwegian language and cultural backgrounds.
+This test is standardised for children with Norwegian language and cultural backgrounds.
 Phil’s main concern is that the test is also being used to measure the intelligence of children who have different language and cultural backgrounds than the group that is reflected in the test.
-The sample consisted of 125 cases reported to the EPS due to language difficulties, subject difficulties and socio-emotional and behavioural problems in the period 1990–2000.
+The sample consisted of 125 cases reported to the EPS due to language difficulties, subject difficulties, and socio-emotional and behavioural problems in the period 1990–2000.
 Three of these cases were analysed in the article.
 The findings describe how students’ bicultural backgrounds affect the test results.
-Findings also describe how the ethnic relation influences the categorization of minority-student difficulties and the consequences of ethnic marginalization and segregation in school.
-One of the main conclusions is that this testing establishes an ethnic hierarchy where “normality” and Norwegian ethnicity coincide.
+Findings also describe how the ethnic relationship influences the categorisation of minority-student difficulties and the consequences of ethnic marginalisation and segregation in school.
+One of the main conclusions is that this testing establishes an ethnic hierarchy where ‘normality’ and Norwegian ethnicity coincide.
 Pihl (2002b) has also investigated a particular expert assessment connected to a minority student in year nine.
 The student had lived in Norway for nine months.
-He had never attended school in his native country and was illiterate.
+He had never attended school in his native country, and was illiterate.
 Pihl used a narrative approach in her analysis of the expert assessment where the EPS counsellor, a social worker, recommended that the boy needed 12 hours of special education instruction weekly.
 Phil found that the description of the boy, the assessment, conclusion and recommendation appeared to be based on common sense and the will to do good rather than on professional clarification and exploration.
 In this way, the EPS counsellor contributed to constructing and defining the boy as a student with ‘special needs’.